Shivakumar-J/Note-Taking-App/README.md

 3. Start the server by running the following command:  node app.js

 4. Open your web browser and navigate to `http://localhost:3000` to use the Note Taking App.

-## How to Use

-1. **Add a Note:**
-- Fill in the title and use the Quill editor to add content.
-- Click the "Save" button to add the note.

-2. **Edit a Note:**
-- In the "Notes" list, click the "Edit" button for the note you want to edit.
-- The title and content of the note will appear in the form fields.
-- Modify the title or content as needed.
-- Click the "Save" button to update the note.

-3. **Delete a Note:**
-- In the "Notes" list, click the "Delete" button for the note you want to delete.
-- The note will be removed from the list.